twignet/splicecom/README.md

 There are a number of weaknesses in this system, so the name SL Gateway is probably more apt.

 The SSL gateway runs on a Linux server (usually the same as the Maximiser system) and enables remote users to connect to the Maximiser system to make and receive calls over the internet.
-The client could be a PCS Handset or an Android or iOS device runnining the iPCS app.
+The client could be a PCS Handset or an Android or iOS device running the iPCS app.

 Remote authentication to the system is very basic prior to version 1.5, and accounts are protected by simply the extension number (e.g. 2001) and a passcode (e.g. 1234)